aroemers/rmap/README.md

 #### `*unrealized*`

 A dynamic variable is available as well, called `*unrealized*`.
 By default it is unbound.
 When it is bound, its value is used for unrealized entries whenever such entry is requested.
 That entry will stay unrealized.
 Many core library functions evaluate all entries inside a map, such as `seq` and `=`.
-Binding the variable to prevents this.
+Binding the variable to a value prevents this.

 When the variable is bound to `:rmap.core/ignore`, the entry is ignored by the `seq` implementaion of `RMap`.
-More on lazyness en realization can be found in the section _Core function on the recursive map_.
+More on lazyness and realization of entries with regard to Clojure's core functions can be found in the section _Core function on the recursive map_.

 Also, asking for a specific unrealized value with `*unrealized*` bound to a value, is just silly: